PandeySri570/GitDemo/README.md

 # GitDemo

-This project is for git demo purpose only.
+This project is for git demo purpose only..
+You can use it for learning purpose only.